fwibisono87/youtubedl/README.md

 Attention!: If you are NOT using Windows, please find a solution to install dependencies and ffmpeg yourself (will be implemented in the future)

 Windows users: please run the preparation.bat, and follow instructions on the after preparation.txt file!

+Finally, run the program using cmd 'python main.py'